 - 11.4.
-Grants offered within this round represent the full allocation of Stroke Foundation's research grant funding pool as determined by the Stroke Foundation Board.
+Stroke Foundation's research grant funding pool is determined by the Stroke Foundation Board.
+Stroke Foundation does not guarantee that an award will be made for each grant call.
+If there is no application judged by Stroke Foundation to fit directly within the criteria of the grant call, Stroke Foundation reserves the right to award no application. - 11.5.
 Resubmissions, either in part or in full, are not considered outside of a grant round.
-Unsuccessful applicants are encouraged to reapply in the next round. - 11.5.
-Stroke Foundation does not guarantee that an award will be made for each grant call.
-If there is no application judged by Stroke Foundation to fit directly within the criteria of the grant call, Stroke Foundation reserves the right to award no application. - 11.6.
+Unsuccessful applicants are encouraged to reapply in the next round. - 11.6.
 Feedback from the independent peer review is available upon request.